soundpress/RulesOfNYC/docs/c13/index.rst

 (k) Notification of changes in operations.
 Permittees must notify the Department, in writing, on forms approved or provided by the Department, no later than ten business days after any there has been a change in:

-   (1) Persons operating each unit as indicated on the form described in Section 6-12(c) of these Rules, or
+   (1) Persons operating each unit as indicated on the form described in 24 RCNY § 6-12(c), or

    (2) Commissary used.
 Permittees must provide a copy of an agreement from the new commissary with such notice.